 Penetration of other products: Urea improves the absorbency and penetration of other skin care products because of how it acts on the skin’s barrier.

-Now that you know how to achieve beautifully moisturised heels, check out our newest arrivals of summer sandals to show them off!
+Now that you know how to achieve beautifully moisturised heels, check out our newest arrivals of orthopaedic sandals to show them off!

 Acacia is a fully adjustable orthotic friendly sandal with stylish perforated leather detailing across the instep.
 The lightweight sandal will literally pair with any wardrobe choice making it the perfect summer staple.